 Who had the right to paint humanity into this corner?

-But it must be done in the attempt to protect health and rights for ourselves and all who come after us.
+There’s no escaping the burden of attempting to protect health and rights for ourselves, and all who come after us.

 Money Does NOT Talk – or Think, Either

 Just mull of over how different things would be had those responsible for allowing nuclear industry in the first place used their common sense instead of their calculators?

 How would it be if they’d put the health of the planet we all depend on, first – even if critical thinking wasn’t their forte?
 How would it be now if the effort went into solar and wind power forty years ago?